 Trend 3: Millennials Priced Out of Homeownership

-Millennials, or those born between 1980 and 2000, are entering a time in their lives when they would typically be buying their first homes.
-However, Millennials have increasingly found themselves priced out of homeownership.
-There are several reasons for this, including a lack of affordable “starter” homes nationwide.
-Many Millennials are also plagued by significant student loan debt which has prohibited them from saving for a down payment.
+Millennials, or those born between 1980 and 2000, are entering a time in their lives when they would often be buying their first homes.
+However, Millennials have more so found themselves priced out of homeownership.
+There are several reasons for this, including a lack of affordable “starter” homes.
+Many Millennials are also plagued by significant student loan debt which has stopped them from be able to save for a down payment.

 In turn, Millennials are opting to rent for longer than they might have preferred otherwise.
 This has and will continue to create prolonged demand for multifamily housing.